-Over the 2016 schooling period, we had approximately 45% female to 55% male student population at Ashwell State School, over the Prep to Year 6 group.
+Over the 2017 schooling period, we had approximately 45% female to 55% male student population at Ashwell State School, over the Prep to Year 6 group.
 Approximately 7% of our school population was Indigenous.
 100% of students came from English speaking backgrounds.
 Our students were from urban, rural and small town backgrounds.
+We proudly support approximately 8% of our students who have a disability.